kaipartmann/Peridynamics.jl/docs/src/dev_materials.md

-The state is reached with [`damage_state`](@ref Peridynamics.damage_state), and a material carries it by declaring the field `dmg_state::DamageState`, which every storage of this package does.
+The state is reached with [`damage_state`](@ref Peridynamics.damage_state), and a material carries it by declaring the field `dmg_state::DamageState`, which every storage of this package does, so every shipped material takes a damage model of yours.
 A material that declares that field supports **every** damage model, stateful or not, without knowing any of them.
 The model brings its own arrays instead of the material having to allocate them for it.
 A model without state answers `nothing`, and no arrays are allocated at all.